CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: CLNet Design

-Spatial-wise attention focuses on learning the places of the more informative parts across the spatial domain.
-Specifically, after being converted to the angular-delay domain, the channel coefficients exhibit the effect of clusters corresponding to the distinguishable paths that arrive with specific delays and AoAs.
-In order to pay more attention to such clusters, CLNet employs a CBAM block~\cite{woo2018cbam} to distinguish them with weights in the spatial domain as Figure~\ref{f:cbam} illustrates.
+On the other hand, in angular-delay domain, the channel coefficients exhibit the effect of clusters with different resolutions that corresponding to the distinguishable paths that arrive with specific delays and AoAs.
+In order to pay more attention to such clusters, CLNet employs a CBAM block~\cite{woo2018cbam} serve as spatial-wise attention to distinguish them with weights in the spatial domain as Figure~\ref{f:cbam} illustrates.

+Based on the cluster effect in the angular-delay domain, spatial-wise attention uses the generated spatial statistical descriptors as the basis for assigning weights, forcing the network to focus more on the distinguishable propagation paths.

 First, two pooling operations, i.e., average-pooling and max-pooling, are adopted across the input $\textit{\textbf{F}}_{i}$'s channel $C$ to generate two 2D feature maps, $\textit{\textbf{F}}_{\mathbf{a v g}} \in \mathbb{R}^{ N_{a} \times N_{a} \times 1}$ and $\textit{\textbf{F}}_\mathbf{m a x} \in \mathbb{R}^{ N_{a} \times N_{a}\times 1}$, respectively.
 CLNet concatenates the two feature maps to generate a compressed spatial feature descriptor $\textit{\textbf{F}}_\mathbf{d s c} \in \mathbb{R}^{ N_{a} \times N_{a}\times 2}$, and convolves it with a standard convolution layer to produce a 2D spatial attention mask $\textit{\textbf{F}}_\mathbf{m a s k} \in \mathbb{R}^{ N_{a} \times N_{a}\times 1}$.
 The mask is activated by Sigmoid and then multiplied with the original feature maps $\textit{\textbf{F}}_{i}$ to obtain $\textit{\textbf{F}}_{o}$ with spatial-wise attention.